 A Bit About Me

-I started writing early in the 21st Century, partly because my children were too old for me to read them bedtime stories any more!
+I started writing early in the 21st Century.
 Over the years I’ve served an apprenticeship via taking part in courses and workshops, and entering competitions.
-A number of my short stories have won or been shortlisted for competition prizes, and after a couple of unsuccessful attempts I have finally written a novel, Truthsister, that’s worth publishing (planned date is June 2018).
-Watch out for more news!
+A number of my short stories have won or been shortlisted for competition prizes, and after a couple of unsuccessful attempts at novels I was thrilled to have Truth Sister taken on and published by Impress Books (2018).
+The sequel, Blackwolf, is out in 2021.

-My day job (now part-time) was as a scientist, and in that work I’ve had to write stuff for all kinds of audiences.
+My day job (now part-time) is as a scientist, and in that work I’ve had to write material for all kinds of audiences.
 I’ve always enjoyed reading, and for a good ten years I used to read bedtime stories to my children.
-We got through quite a lot of books, and on the whole the children humoured me while I chose my favourties…
+We got through quite a lot of books, and on the whole the children humoured me while I chose my favourites . . .

 Who are my influences?
 Good question.

 - Top of the list is John Wyndham.
 I’ve always felt a close affinity to his dystopian-in-an-everyday-way approach.
 Read The Chrysalids for something even more trenchant and imaginative than The Day of the Triffids.

 - The true founders of SF were Jules Verne – who, even in the mid-nineteenth century, could produce fantastic ideas and strong characters, as in Journey to the Centre of the Earth, and H G Wells, whose work covered a vast range of subjects in his short stories and novels.
 As well as the obvious ones, such as The War of the Worlds and The History of Mr Polly, try the short stories The Country of the Blind and the mystical The Door in the Wall.

 - Conan Doyle.
 The Lost World – real Boys’ Own stuff.
 And just how does he get the Sherlock Holmes stories to be so gripping when his characters are so thin?
 Good writing, that’s how.